fadibuni/Jokes/README.md

+## Jokes API
-This website is designed to offer a random, two parts joke to the user using JokesAPI
+This website is designed to offer a random, two-part joke to the user using JokesAPI.

-to run this website, you need to install the following packages: npm i  and then nodemon index.js
+To run this website, you need to install the following packages:

-That should be it :) Have fun
+`npm i` and then `nodemon index.js`

+## Skills used in this project:
+- Node.js
+- Express.js
+- HTML
+- CSS
+- JavaScript
+- JokesAPI
+- Axios